-- 4.82 Where the teacher requests that the allegation be considered without a hearing, the presenting officer will contact the teacher or the teacher's representative and seek to agree a statement of facts. - 4.83 The teacher or the teacher's representative will have three weeks to respond to the request from the presenting officer and provide, in addition to the agreed statement of facts: - any information they wish to make about the case, including mitigating factors; and - the reasons why they consider the case should be considered without a hearing. - 4.84 The Teaching Agency will decide, based on the available evidence and information submitted, whether the allegation may be considered without a hearing.
-In reaching this decision, it will take into account: - the interests of justice; and - the public interest. - 4.85 Where there is an agreed statement of facts and the Teaching Agency agrees the request to consider the allegation without a hearing, it will be considered in a meeting of a Professional Conduct Panel.
-The Teaching Agency will inform the teacher and the presenting officer in writing of the decision and of details of the panel membership and meeting date. - 4.86 The Teaching Agency will send a copy of the agreed statement of facts and any representations made by the teacher and presenting officer to the panel members, prior to the meeting. - 4.87 The Professional Conduct Panel will meet to decide the case.
+- 4.82 Where the teacher requests that the allegation be considered without a hearing, the presenting officer will contact the teacher or the teacher's representative and seek to agree a statement of facts. - 4.83 The teacher or the teacher's representative will have three weeks to respond to the request from the presenting officer and provide, in addition to the agreed statement of facts: - any information they wish to make about the case, including mitigating factors; and - the reasons why they consider the case should be considered without a hearing. - 4.84 The National College for Teaching & Leadership will decide, based on the available evidence and information submitted, whether the allegation may be considered without a hearing.
+In reaching this decision, it will take into account: - the interests of justice; and - the public interest. - 4.85 Where there is an agreed statement of facts and the National College for Teaching & Leadership agrees the request to consider the allegation without a hearing, it will be considered in a meeting of a Professional Conduct Panel.
+The National College for Teaching & Leadership will inform the teacher and the presenting officer in writing of the decision and of details of the panel membership and meeting date. - 4.86 The National College for Teaching & Leadership will send a copy of the agreed statement of facts and any representations made by the teacher and presenting officer to the panel members, prior to the meeting. - 4.87 The Professional Conduct Panel will meet to decide the case.
 The procedure at the meeting will be determined by the chair.
-The panel will be constituted as set out in paragraphs 4.1-4.9. - 4.88 The panel may adjourn the proceedings at any stage.
+The panel will be constituted as set out in paragraphs 4.1-4.9. - 4.88 The panel may adjourn the proceedings at any stage. - 4.89 At any stage of the meeting, the panel may decide that, in the public interest and/or in the interests of justice, the allegation should be considered at a hearing.
+It will then order a hearing and the procedure will continue as set out from paragraph 4.48

-- 4.89 At any stage of the meeting, the panel may decide that, in the public interest and/or in the interests of justice, the allegation should be considered at a hearing.
-It will then order a hearing and the procedure will continue as set out from paragraph 4.48 - 4.90 The decision-making and recommendation process for panels without a hearing are the same as those for where a panel hearing is held in public, as set out above in paragraphs 4.72-4.74; this will allow teachers to have the right to come to the end of the meeting to provide further mitigation, if they so wish.
+4.90 The decision-making and recommendation process for panels without a hearing are the same as those for where a panel hearing is held in public, as set out above in paragraphs 4.72-4.74; this will allow teachers to have the right to come to the end of the meeting to provide further mitigation, if they so wish.